Okhtyrka

 How to help?

-The municipality has already done some basic repairs, but the building needs further reconstruction to be able to function as it used to.
+The municipality has already made some basic repairs, but the building requires further reconstruction to function as it once did.
 The municipality has completely replaced the roof, and we are now working to make the kindergarten energy independent.

 About the building: Kindergarten “Kazka” (A Fairytale), 2153 square meters, 1.5 hectares.
 Over 160 children – 11 age groups (1.3-8 years old), including five groups of inclusive education for children with disabilities.
 61 employees.
 Due to the lack of a roof, they are forced to study online, although children with special needs are required for special care.